BetterThanTomorrow/calva/docs/readthedocs/source/jack-in-guide.md

 (I know enough about this particular project to know that I should choose the `shadow-cljs` project type.)

-But Calva isn't ready to cook the command-line just yet, depending on the project type, and contents of your project files, Calva needs some more info.
-In the case of shadow-cljs projects, Calva needs to know what builds to start.
+But Calva isn't ready to cook the command-line just yet, depending on the project type, and contents of your project files, more info is needed.
+E.g. in the case of shadow-cljs projects, Calva needs to know what builds to start.

 ![shadow-cljs Builds to start](https://user-images.githubusercontent.com/30010/68088914-18eed200-fe64-11e9-842b-e3f0d1ed6b9f.png)

-Here you can select several builds and Calva will cook a command line that starts them all.
+Here you can select any combination of builds defined in the project, and Calva will cook a command line that starts them.

-You might get more prompts from Calva, before it issues the command, but for this example project, Calva goes ahead, cooks the command line, and issues it.
+You might get more prompts from Calva before it issues the command, but for this example project, Calva goes ahead, cooks the command line, and issues it.
 On my Mac, it looks like so:

 ```sh
 npx shadow-cljs -d cider/piggieback:0.4.1 -d cider/cider-nrepl:0.22.4 watch :app
 ```

-(shadow-cljs is aware of CIDER dependencies, so doesn't need as many dependencies specified as some other project types do.)
+(Much shorter than the one with lein-figwheel, right?
+It is because shadow-cljs is aware of CIDER dependencies, so doesn't need as many dependencies specified as some other project types do.)

 ## Connecting

 When the command is issued Calva needs to wait until the REPL Server is started, before connecting to it, and possibly continuing with starting a ClojureScript REPL and connect to that as well.
 It also needs to know which port to connect to.

-Because reasons, Calva can't yet read the `stdout` of the shell command, so to know when the REPL server is started, and on which port, Calva monitors the filesystem for the `.nrepl-port` file.
-(This file is not always named like that. shadow-cljs creates the file `.shadow-cljs/nrepl.port`, for instance.)
+Because reasons, Calva can't yet read the `stdout` of the shell command it has issued, so to know when the REPL server is started, and on which port, Calva monitors the filesystem for the `.nrepl-port` file.
+(This file is not always named like that. shadow-cljs, for instance, creates the file `.shadow-cljs/nrepl.port`.)

 When the port file is created, Calva picks up the port number from it and connects to the nREPL server.
 At this point you have a Clojure REPL backing your Calva session, providing all sorts of nice IDE help for you.

 ## Starting Your Clojure App

 Once you have the Clojure REPL connected you can start your Clojure app/server.
 See [Custom Connect Sequences](connect-sequences) for how to let Calva do this for you automatically.
 See the same article for ways to automate more of the Jack-in process.
-It can be brought down to a single **Jack-In** command for a full stack Clojure and ClojureScript application.
+It can be brought down to a single **Jack-In** command, even for a full stack Clojure and ClojureScript application.

 ## ClojureScript

 For ClojureScript, things are not done yet, though, far from it.
-It turns out cooking that command line was the easy part.
+It turns out that cooking the command line was the easy part.

 In order for Calva to provide REPL power for ClojureScript projects, several things need to happen: